Oh my word.

 I hope that your weekend was better than mine!
 And if not, maybe some cupcakes will cheer you up?

 These classic chocolate cupcakes are so easy to whip up.
 I’ve made them with regular flour and with gluten free flour, and they work very well both ways.
-My current favorite store bought gluten free flour blend is Pamela’s Products Artisan Flour Blend, which I’ve been able to find at Kroger and Meijer. (affiliate link) I think that it works very well in cake and cookie recipes.
-I also love King Arthur Gluten Free Multi-Purpose Flour, as well as Bob’s Red Mill Gluten Free Blends.
+I’ve made these with King Arthur Gluten Free Multi-Purpose Flour, as well as Namaste Perfect Flour blend and Bob’s Red Mill Gluten Free Blends.